jbelanger/archguru/docs/adr-001-architecture.md

 - **Coverage Breadth**: Successfully handle architectural decisions across all major technology domains

 ## Open Questions
-- Which models should be default competitors across all decision types?
-(Start with GPT-4o vs Claude-3.5 vs Llama-3.1?)
 - How to weight model expertise differently for different architectural domains?
 - Should we allow domain-specific model teams (e.g., different models for database vs deployment decisions)?
 - How to handle cross-domain architectural decisions that span multiple decision types?
 - Can we develop "model personality profiles" showing which models favor which architectural philosophies?
+- How to optimize default model combinations for best cost/performance balance?
+- Should we support dynamic model selection based on decision complexity?

 ## Future Expansion Possibilities
 - **Team Architecture Decisions**: Handle decisions requiring multiple stakeholder perspectives